 By Angie Kellett, RN-BC, MSCN

 It is an exciting time to be a nurse.
-In fact, according to Bureau of Labor Statistics, the nursing profession is expected to grow over the next five years.
+In fact, according to the Bureau of Labor Statistics, the nursing profession is expected to grow over the next five years.
 Our healthcare system is evolving rapidly and it is important, and at times often required, for us as nurses to keep up with the latest information and trends for our patients.
-With the growing availability of medical information online and peer-to-peer message boards and forums, patients have become more empowered to make their own treatment decisions or diagnoses before visiting the doctor.
+With the growing availability of medical information online and peer-to-peer message boards and forums that allow people to learn more about different health conditions and innovative treatments, patients have become more empowered to make their own treatment decisions or diagnoses before visiting the doctor.

 I’ve been a nurse for 18 years and have specialized in caring for patients with multiple sclerosis (MS) for more than a decade.
 Affecting 400,000 people in the U.S., MS is a progressive chronic disease of the central nervous system that prevents the nerves from transmitting messages between the brain and other parts of the body.
 MS impacts each patient in a unique way – some people experience exacerbations or relapses followed by remissions, while others experience a gradual worsening of symptoms over time.

 In some cases, MS can become the reason why individuals can no longer work or maintain healthy relationships with the people around them.
 MS can have adverse effects on a person’s life – not only in their physical health but also their mental and social health, as well.

 As a chronic disease, patients will always need a healthcare team to help manage their MS and the impact it has on their lives.
 Without the intervention of a medical professional, patients with MS will surely have a hard time living their lives.
 This is especially true if the patient is a senior or has other health conditions.